 How is Amplio partnering with Arm and VSO?

 Arm has sponsored Talking Book programs and product development since 2012, and we’ve built up quite a rapport.
-They recently introduced us to the British non-profit organization, Voluntary Service Overseas (VSO).
-This has led to an innovative partnership that aims to educate adolescents and youth in Zambia about sexual and reproductive health and rights.
+They introduced us to Voluntary Service Overseas (VSO), a wonderful organization that works with volunteers to achieve social impact.
+This has led to an innovative partnership that aims to educate youth in Zambia about sexual and reproductive health and rights.
 Serendipitously, the project is called TALK!

 How do you think the Talking Book will go over with teens in Zambia?